Ron Kalifa: Career

 Before becoming CEO and then later Vice Chairman and Board Director of Worldpay, Kalifa held various roles within RBS where he built the Worldpay business organically and via acquisition.
-During his tenure as CEO he led Worldpay through its transition to a standalone company following its divestment from RBS in 2010 and oversaw the company's takeover by Vantiv in 2017.
+During his tenure as CEO, he led Worldpay through its transition to a standalone company following its divestment from RBS in 2010 and oversaw the company's takeover by Vantiv in 2017 and subsequently to FIS in 2019.

-As a public speaker and prominent figure in the payments sector, he spoke at various Money 2020 conferences.
-In addition, he was featured as a keynote speaker at the Innovate Finance Global Summit in 2016 and 2018 (IFGS 2018).
+As a public speaker and prominent figure in the payments sector, he has been a keynote speaker at the Innovate Finance Global Summit over the years and at various Money 2020 conferences.
+He was also Chairman of FutureLearn, the educational technology platform, from February 2020 to December 2022.

-He is now Chairman of Network International, payments group in Africa and the Middle East.
-He joined just ahead of its IPO in 2019.
-He is currently also Chairman of FutureLearn, the educational technology platform.
+He has held the position of chairman at Network International, a payments group in Africa and the Middle East, joining just ahead of its IPO in 2019.
+This business was divested to the global investment firm, Brookfield in June 2023.
+In October 2023, Brookfield appointed Kalifa as Vice Chair and Head of Financial Infrastructure.

+Mark Carney, as Chairman of Brookfield said: “Ron and I have known each other for many years including during our time together at the Bank of England.
+I look forward to working with Ron as we grow Brookfield’s financial infrastructure capabilities.”

+Kalifa was also made an Non-Executive Director on the InterContinental Hotels Group(IHG) board in January 2024.

 He is reported to be an investor in the Indian Premier League (IPL) cricket franchise, Rajasthan Royals.

 Other activity

 Kalifa sits on various not-for-profit boards.
-He is a Non-Executive Director for Transport for London, where he chairs the Finance Committee.
+Prior to becoming a Trustee of the Royal Foundation (TRF) and Chair of the Finance Committee, he was a Non-Executive Director for Transport for London, where he chaired the Finance Committee until May 2021.

-In May 2019, Kalifa was appointed as a Non-Executive Director to the Bank of England’s Court of Directors.
-In March 2020, he joined the Council of Imperial College London.
+An alumnus of Harvard Business School, Kalifa also joined the Council of Imperial College London in March 2020.
 In July 2020, Kalifa was appointed by the UK government to lead an independent Fintech Strategic Review.

 The outcome of the review entitled "Kalifa Review of UK Fintech" was published on 26 February 2021, his report highlighted the opportunity to create highly skilled jobs across the UK, boost trade, and extend the UK's competitive edge over other leading fintech hubs.
 It sets out a series of proposals for how the UK can build on its existing strengths, create the right framework for continued innovation, and support UK firms to scale.

 In January 2021, he became a member of the Government's Build Back Better Council, consisting of 30 members representing industries from retail and hospitality, to finance, science and technology.
-The purpose of the council is stated to be "to unlock investment, boost job creation, promote Global Britain and level up the whole of the UK."

-In November 2021, he was favored for a job as the Chairman of the Nominations Committee for ECB.
+In November 2021, he was favored for a job as the Chairman of the England & Wales Cricket Board.